 Highway Construction Services

 CDOT highway construction projects cover an entire spectrum of roadway and bridge work.
-They can range from very small asphalt and pothole filling requests to multi-million dollar mega transportation projects such as the T-REX Highway Construction Project and the Highway US-36 Managed Lane Project.
+They can range from very small asphalt and pothole filling requests to multi-million dollar mega transportation projects such as the Highway US-36 Managed Lane Project and I-25 North Express Lanes.

 Firms that provide services for highway construction projects are called Contractors or Bidders because these projects are typically awarded using the low-bid process.
 CDOT enters into a contract with a “prime contractor” and that firm is responsible for completing the project with whatever additional support is required.